Dates announced: 3 - 5 November 2014 , Amsterdam

-Capacity Europe 2013 has firmly established itself as the largest European carrier meeting for the global market place with an impressive 1051 attendees, representing 364 companies and 71 countries, seeing a whopping 29% growth from last year.
+Capacity Europe 2013 was a resounding success with an impressive 1051 attendees, representing 364 companies and 71 countries, seeing a whopping 29% growth from last year.

 Key Highlights from Capacity Europe 2013

 Capacity Europe 2013 had an explosive opening with internationally acclaimed trendspotter Magnus Lindkvist, who challenged our conceptions of the future and the next ‘X.’

 He began by outlining the fractured wholesale industry model, with the clear message that carriers need to create or compete to survive in this space.